Maple-Hearts/Maple-Docs/docs/Rules/home.md

      - **Powergaming**: Roleplaying with mechanics/abilities that do not exist or forcing someone else into a situation where they do not have choices.
      - Forcing someone to use a crafting/buy station is considered powergaming
      - Use of vehicles with unbreakable windows, extremely small windows, covered fronts, or provide an advantage in shootouts can not be used for criminal activity.
-     - Roleplaying something unrealistically ridiculous or forcing roleplay actions on other players by using the /me command or even forcing players to do a emote is not allowed and is classed as power gaming.
+     - Roleplaying something unrealistically ridiculous or forcing roleplay actions on other players by using the `/me` command or even forcing players to do a emote is not allowed and is classed as power gaming.
      - You must never spam the attacking/melee button on someone.
      - Using a vehicle to flip over another vehicle.
      - Unnecessarily escorting, cuffing, or carrying someone.
 This includes doing these to gain an advantage over someone who is not in the downed state.
      - Putting a stash or other furniture outside the shell of a player-owned property so it is no longer visible is not allowed.
-     - Using /me to force RP in your favor rather than leaving it open-ended for all parties involved.
+     - Using `/me` to force RP in your favor rather than leaving it open-ended for all parties involved.
-     - Torture RP - You must receive consent from the other party that you are torturing through a /ooc to ensure they are ok with the actions happening to their character.
-If the player you are torturing responds with “/ooc Not ok with that” etc. you must attempt to end the scenario promptly without pursuing more torture RP.
+     - Torture RP - You must receive consent from the other party that you are torturing through a `/ooc` to ensure they are ok with the actions happening to their character.
+If the player you are torturing responds with `/ooc Not ok with that` etc. you must attempt to end the scenario promptly without pursuing more torture RP.
      - Under no circumstances can a criminal force his victim to sell his property, such as houses, vehicles or businesses.
 Unless it's an approved scene by staff.